merenlab/anvio.org/help/main/programs/anvi-get-sequences-for-gene-calls/index.md

 ### Running on a contigs database

-You can run this program on a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> like so:
+You can run this program on a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;get&#45;sequences&#45;for&#45;gene&#45;calls &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \
                                   &#45;o path/to/output
 </div>

-This is create a <span class="artifact-n">[genes-fasta](/help/main/artifacts/genes-fasta)</span> that contains every gene in your contigs database.
+This will create a <span class="artifact-n">[genes-fasta](/help/main/artifacts/genes-fasta)</span> that contains every gene in your contigs database.
 If you only want a specific subset of genes, you can run the following:

 <div class="codeblock" markdown="1">
 anvi&#45;get&#45;sequences&#45;for&#45;gene&#45;calls &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \